NaPs/Confiture/README.rst

 Dotconf use a two numbers X.Y versioning.
 The Y part is incremented by one on each release.
 The X part is used as API compatibility indicator and will be incremented each time the API is broken.
-When this part is incremented, the Y part is *not* reseted, but also incremented.
-So if the current version is 1.12, and the API broken, the next release will be 2.13.

-This particular versioning allow to backport features and bugfix with old API (eg: 1.12 have same features than 2.12, modulo the API changes).

 Contribute